ianderrington/genai/docs/Understanding/deploying/frameworks.md

 Handling the inputs/outputs to GenAI in a consistent and reliable manner has spurred the creation of software libraries that can work with GenAI that is called as a service, or hosted locally.

 #### LangChain
+* Open source
+Large user community
+Extensive integrations
+Enterprise expansions with LangSmith, LangChainHub and more

 !!! tip "[Langchain](https://python.langchain.com/en/latest/#) Is a thorough python and javascript orchestration language for adaptable, memory and tooling-equipped calls that can enable agentic AI."

 !!! tip "[LangServe](https://github.com/langchain-ai/langserve) will provide a hosted version of LangServe for one-click deployments of LangChain applications."